TheParasiteProject-Devices/.github/profile/README.md

 ## TheParasiteProject will always be Personal project!

 Personal devices repo of [TheParasiteProject](https://github.com/TheParasiteProject), <br/>
-that Some minimal changes applied `personal` AOSP based OS,<br/>
+that Funky changes applied `personal` AOSP based OS,<br/>
 which based on various custom roms,</br>
-that add Google Play System Update, Carrier Settings, and features that of personal taste :P<br/>
+that add Google Play System Update, Carrier Settings, and features that of our personal tastes :P<br/>
 which also focused on bringing more Pixel features into AOSP<br/>
 by `Parasitizing` other AOSP projects.